 If a student believes that a clerical error has been made in awarding the final grade for a course, the student should meet with the instructor to determine if there has been an error made.
 A change of grade is normally allowed only for a clerical error.
-Requests for a grade change must be signed by the instructor of the course and the head of the department before being referred to the college dean for review.
-Grade changes must be received by the Registrar no later than the fifteenth working day of the following semester (exclusive of the summer session).
+In order to change a grade, the course instructor must fill out a Change of Grade form.
+The grade change form must be signed by the instructor, the department head and the college dean prior to submitting to the Registrar's Office.
+Grade change forms must be received by the Registrar no later than the fifteenth working day of the following semester (exclusive of the summer session).
 Students can check to see if their grade has been changed at mynmu.nmu.edu.

 Student Complaints Concerning Grades